City of Liverpool

 Pub History

 Throughout the 18th Century there was a change from the non-commercial alehouses to the purpose built public house.
 Ale houses were private homes which sold ale to supplement their income.
 Alehouses were seen as part of the alleviation of want, they were community centres, they sold provisions, extended credit and were places of leisure.
 Towards the end of the C18th purpose built public houses were built by people wanting an income or investment.
 The public houses were designed for retailing liquor with specialist rooms for different clientele.
 Pubs were built on the canal at places boatmen would stop such as basins, lock flights or at distances where boats might stop for the night.
 Its not chance that there are two pubs on the Wigan flight, at Long Buckby on the Grand Union there was a flight of six locks with seven pubs.
-While the Leeds Liverpool canal was being built (1770-1816) there was a clamp down on public houses while at the same time the increasing population meant an increase in public houses.
-Ale houses were blamed for society's ills and with Industrialisation pubic houses became more like ale houses.
+While the Leeds Liverpool canal was being built (1770-1816) there was a clamp down on ale houses while at the same time the increasing population meant an increase in public houses.
+Ale houses were blamed for society's ills.
 There was a growth in societies dedicated to betterment of the poor and stopping drinking.
 In the Wealth of Nations, 1776, Adam Smith argued that drunkenness was not caused by alehouses as the Teetotallers said but that the lives of the poor drove them to drink.
 Religious groups wrote pamphlets about the goings-on in the public houses of the working classes including the boatmen.
 The colliers in the Navigation Inn in the Potteries were described as "singularly vulgar and disagreeable" with language that was little more than curses.
 The men drank, quarrelled, gambled, swore, sang and played music.
 Boatmen could socialise in the pub, have letters and notices read for them and pick up work.
 The pub was a form of employment exchange, local traders could leave word about loads they needed moving or boats could find extra crew if needed.
 This was especially useful for the self-employed Number One boaters.
 Some pubs had canal related names like the Navigation, the Ship, the Top Lock and the Packet Inn.
 They would have stables for the boatmen's' horses.
 Porter was the fuel of the Industrial Revolution which later replaced by coal and beer.
 George Smith describes the drink enjoyed by the filthy boatmen, women and their children in 1880, a "fourpenny" tasted like "saltpetre, vinegar, treacle and mint".

 There were also Inns which were similar to the coaching inns.
 They would be aiming for a better class of customer than the public houses but some were dirty, damp and stinking.
 These Inns would provide overnight accommodation for travellers waiting for the packet boats.